The protests outside DNC headquarters signal the divides in Biden's base over Israel-Hamas war

 More than 11,000 Palestinians, two-thirds of whom are women and minors, have been killed since the war began, according to the Health Ministry in Gaza, which does not differentiate between civilian and militant deaths.
 About 2,700 people have been reported missing.
 The mounting death toll has led to calls in parts of the U.S. and the world for a ceasefire.
 Israel has declined one so far.

 The president's handling of the Israeli-Palestinian conflict has sharply divided members of his party, according to an Associated Press-NORC Center for Public Affairs Research poll released last week.
 The poll found 50% of Democrats approved and 46% of Democrats disapproved of how the president is handling the conflict.
-Of those who disapprove, 13% want his administration to be more supportive of Israel.
+Of those who disapprove, 65% say the U.S. is too supportive of Israel.

 Wednesday’s violent confrontation came while Biden was in San Francisco for the Asia-Pacific Economic Cooperation summit.
 He met with Chinese President Xi Jinping and later announced that the two countries had agreed to work together to better combat fentanyl production and reestablish direct military-to-military communications — potentially politically valuable foreign policy wins.